NLnetLabs/nsd/doc/manual/configuration.rst

 needed.
 When primary zones are updated and reloaded notifications are sent to secondary servers.

-The zone transfers are applied to :file:`nsd.db` by the daemon.
-To write changed contents of the zone files for secondary zones to disk in the text-based zone file format, issue :command:`nsd-control` write.
+To write changed contents of the zone files for secondary zones to disk in the text-based zone file format, issue :command:`nsd-control write`.

 NSD will send notifications to secondary zones if a primary zone is updated.
 NSD will check for updates at primary servers periodically and transfer the updated